elieritch/DarcSign/README.md

 | end.pos     |  End position of segment (int)    |
 | CNt         |  Copy number tumor (int)          |

+For the exact commands of how sequenza was run for this project to create this file, they are located in `DarcSign/darc_sign_pipeline/sequenza_slurm_pipeline/`

 The directory also contains a centromere position defining file downloaded from http://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/cytoBand.txt.gz which is used for feature calculation.

 ### Running the classifier on sample using `./darcsign_predict.py`: